pangenome/odgi/docs/rst/commands/odgi_viz.rst

   color respect to the mean inversion rate of the path for each bin, from black (no inversions) to red (bin mean inversion rate equals to 1).

+| **-N, --color-by-uncalled-bases**
+| Change the color with respect to the uncalled bases of the path for each
+  bin, from black (no uncalled bases) to green (all uncalled bases).

 | **-s, --color-by-prefix**\ =\ *CHAR*
 | Color paths by their names looking at the prefix before the given